 In some embodiments, the individual components of the combination may be administered separately, at different times during the course of therapy, or concurrently, in divided or single combination forms.
 Also provided is, for example, simultaneous, staggered, or alternating treatment.
+65 tives, characteristically with detecting of DNA damage in cancer cell as determined by the activation state of ATM kinase is also useful for monitoring therapeutic effects during treatment.

-In a further aspect of this invention, compounds and pharmaceutical composition of benzopyran-4-one derivatives, characteristically with detecting of DNA damage in 35 cancer cell as determined by the activation state of ATM kinase is also useful for monitoring therapeutic effects during treatment.
+In a further aspect of this invention, compounds and pharmaceutical composition of benzopyran-4-one deriva14

-In some embodiments, method using benzopyran-4-one derivatives compound or pharmaceutical composition for 40 defecting in the ATR signaling cascade and/or DNA-damage response (DDR).
-In some embodiments, said defect is altered expression or activity of one or more of the following cell markers as determined by standard cell marker detection assays: ATM, CHK1, CHK2, cellular tumor antigen p53, 45 Adenosine monophosphate activated protein kinase (AMPK), mammalian target of rapamycin complex (mTORC) 1, metal response element (MRE) 11, mitogenactivated protein kinase (MAPK), MAPK-activated protein kinase (MAPKAPK) 2, DNA Repair Protein (RAD50), 50 Nijmegen breakage syndrome (NBS) 1, 53BP1, mediator of DNA damage checkpoint (MDC) 1, H2A histone family member X (H2AX).
+In some embodiments, method using benzopyran-4-one derivatives compound or pharmaceutical composition for defecting in the ATR signaling cascade and/or DNA-damage response (DDR).
+In some embodiments, said defect is altered expression or activity of one or more of the following cell markers as determined by standard cell marker detection assays: ATM, CHK1, CHK2, cellular tumor antigen p53, Adenosine monophosphate activated protein kinase (AMPK), mammalian target of rapamycin complex (mTORC) 1, metal response element (MRE) 11, mitogenactivated protein kinase (MAPKAPK) 2, DNA Repair Protein (RAD50), Nijmegen breakage syndrome (NBS) 1, 53BP1, mediator of DNA damage checkpoint (MDC) 1, H2A histone family member X (H2AX).

 In another embodiment, the cell is a cancer cell expressing DNA damaging oncogenes.
-In some embodiments, said 55 cancer cell has altered expression or activity of one or more of the following cell markers as determined by standard cell marker detection assays: K-Ras, N-Ras, H-Ras, Raf, Myc, Mos, E2F, Cdc25A, CDC4, CDK2, Cyclin E, Cyclin A and Rb
+In some embodiments, said cancer cell has altered expression or activity of one or more of the following cell markers as determined by standard cell marker detection assays: K-Ras, N-Ras, H-Ras, Raf, Myc, Mos, E2F, Cdc25A, CDC4, CDK2, Cyclin E, Cyclin A and Rb.

 In a further embodiment, the invention relates to an assay kit or assay composition for determent of ATR and/or DNA DDR signaling cascades at reaction site.
-In particular the assay kit or assay composition can include, a benzopyran-4-one derivatives compound, a processing/handling plan, a 65 compartment, a additional reagent and instructions for use, or a reagent with a compartment and instructions for use.
+In particular the assay kit or assay composition can include, a benzopyran-4-one derivatives compound, a processing/handling plan, a compartment, a additional reagent and instructions for use, or a reagent with a compartment and instructions for use.
 In one embodiment, for the purpose of altered expression or activity can then generate a detectable at the reaction site of the immunocomplex.